jeffvance/openshift-ceph-ex/mysql_ceph_plugin/README.md

 Follow the instructions [here](../MYSQL.md) to initialize and validate containerized mysql.

 ### Defining the Pod Spec File:
-We're using a simple [pod spec](mysql-ceph-pod.yaml) which uses the same mysql image, defines the password as an environment variable, and maps the container's volume (/var/lib/mysql) to the host's volume (/opt/mysql) where the database resides.
+We're using a simple [pod spec](mysql-ceph-pod.yaml) which uses the same mysql image, defines the password as an environment variable, maps the container's volume (/var/lib/mysql) to the host's volume (/opt/mysql) where the database resides, and specifies the ceph monitor's ip address (which is the ip address of the ceph AIO container's host VM).

-But before we can create this pod we need to set the selinux context on each scheduleable OSE host's directory (/opt/mysql) where the database lives.
+But before we can create this pod we need to set the selinux context on each schedulable OSE host's directory (/opt/mysql) where the database lives.
 Selinux should remain enabled/enforcing on all hosts:

 ```
 $ chcon -Rt svirt_sandbox_file_t /opt/mysql